 DAY 4: Walking from Palas de Rei to Arzúa (29km/7.5hrs approximately)

-This morning the group will check out of the hotel in Lugo and be picked up after breakfast to continue the Camino walk from Palas de Rei a Arzúa.
+Today the group will continue the Camino walk from Palas de Rei a Arzúa.

 At 29kms, the longest walking stage of the week awaits today, however the path is downhill for most of the day with just a few ascents.
 The path begins through a forest track from Palas to San Xulián or San Xiao do Camino, a very pretty stretch and one of the most wonderful of the trail.
 San Xulián or San Xiao do Camino is a picturesque little hamlet with a wonderful Romanesque Church and a ‘cruceiro’ stone cross in the centre of the village.